Senén Casas Regueiro

 Major General Senén Casas Regueiro (30 July 1934 in Bombí - 6 August 1996) was a Cuban politician.
 He was the Cuban Minister of Transportation from 1989 till his death.
-He was also the First Deputy Minister of Defence and the Chief of Staff of the Cuban Army.
-He was a brother of another Cuban politician Julio Casas Regueiro.
+He was also the first deputy minister of defence and the chief of staff of the Cuban army.
+He was a brother of another Cuban politician, Julio Casas Regueiro.

 Legacy

-The new railway station of Santiago de Cuba, rebuilt in 1997, was named after him.
+The railway station of Santiago de Cuba, rebuilt in 1997, was named after him.